 This next photo shows Boba in the pivoting cockpit chair.
-Chair can pivot backwards for flight mode.
+The chair can pivot backward for flight mode.
 Sorry, Boba Fett figure is not included with ship.

 Another feature is a cheap rendition of Han Solo in carbonite!
 This allows you to recreate one of the more well known Star Wars scenes.

-Oooh! the handle on the back/bottom (depending on your perspective) of the ship that lets you hold and fly it around the room loosing parts as you go.
+Oooh! the handle on the back/bottom (depending on your perspective) of the ship that lets you hold and fly it around the room losing parts as you go.
 No, I'm not kidding!

 When tilting Slave 1 to flight mode, the side wings/foils tilt automatically.
 The last 3 photos show Slave 1 in flight mode with the not included Boba Fett at the controls.